spagnoloG/cnctf2023-challs/hard_ai/README.md

-# How do I use pwntools?
+# Can I see clearly?

 ## Details
 * points: 500